-Windows Store sometimes messes up with storing the cache, this leads up to a plethora of weird behaviors, one of them being the error code 0x8870005.
-Thankfully Windows has a built-in tool to reset the cache, and you can access it this way:
+Microsoft Store sometimes messes up with storing the cache.
+This leads up to a plethora of weird behaviors and one of them is precisely the error code 0x8870005.

-Yup, this is it.
-Your Windows Store‘s cache is now cleared.
+Your Microsoft Store’s cache is cleared after applying the above procedure.
 Reboot your computer and try again to see if the problem is fixed.

 - Click on Tools.
 It is the icon that resembles a gearbox in the top right corner of your browser.

 - Choose Internet Options from the drop-down menu.

 - Navigate to the Connections tab and click on Lan settings near the bottom.